GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 The vertex shader expects 2 vectors of 3 components each, for each vertex.
 We should then create an input layout exactly with this format.

-First of all, creating a `struct` in our C++ source with that maps to our `VSInput` as closely as possible will make our life easier.
+First, creating a `struct` in our C++ source with that maps to our `VSInput` as closely as possible will make our life easier.

 To do this we'll use DirectXMath which has types that map perfectly to HLSL, both of our inputs are `float3` in HLSL, which means that this translates to `DirectX::XMFLOAT3`.